corrode/corrode.github.io/content/blog/prototyping/index.md

 In Rust, I find myself reaching for the [`todo!`](https://doc.rust-lang.org/std/macro.todo.html) macro to express that idea.

-I will just scaffold out the functions or a module and then fill in the blanks later.
+I routinely just scaffold out the functions or a module and then fill in the blanks later.

 ```rust
 // We don't know yet how to process the data